kasey-purvor/CV/README.md

-# Kasey Purvor - ****Mechanical Engineer highly motivated to break into software role****
+# Kasey Purvor
+***Mechanical Engineer seeking to break into software role***

-Without making excuses as to why, by the time I graduated I knew little about the industry I was to join.
+Fasicnated by the technical subjects, by the time I graduated I knew little about the industry I was to join.
 I was naïve, had all the technical knowledge and no clue what to expect.
-Two jobs and a pandemic later I find myself looking to make drastic changes to my life - driven by a desire to be challenged and rewarded.
+Two jobs and a pandemic later I find myself looking to make drastic changes to my life, driven by a desire to be challenged and rewarded.

 As a dependable and pragmatic fast learner, I am a confident person who thrives in challenging roles.
-My problem solving has been well demonstrated throughout my adedemic & proffessional career, this is what I love and do best.
+Problem solving is what I love and do best.
 Having felt stagnant, unrewarded and unchallenged as a mechanical engineer; I feel there is no better industry for me than software.
-My enthusiasm is simply unrivalled for an industry where - anybody can create almost anything with little more than a laptop.
-I think of it like a frontier of human innovation, where all the newest most exiting creations are based, and I intend to find myself there.
+It is dynamic, rewarding and exiting - I think of it like a frontier of human innovation, and I intend to find myself there.

 ## Coding Projects (unfinished)